What’s the safest flea treatment for dogs? A vet's guide

 To choose the safest flea treatment for dogs, you’ll first need to consider the type of flea treatment that best fits your dog’s needs and lifestyle.
 Flea treatments are available as collars, oral tablets or chews, and topical spot-on treatments.
 All three types of flea treatment categories have products that are safe and effective, but they each have their own pros and cons.
 You’ll also need to consider your dog’s age, health status, and the manufacturer’s recommendations before you pick a product.

 We recommend always choosing a prescription product as recommended by your veterinarian, so you know you’ll be getting something that is safe and effective for your dog.
-Your veterinarian is also your best resource to help you pick a product that best fits your lifestyle and budget as well as your dog’s individual needs.
+Your vet is also your best resource to help you pick a product that best fits your lifestyle and budget as well as your dog’s individual needs.

-Flea collars for your dog
+Flea collars for dogs

 Many pet owners prefer to use collars as their flea treatment because this method is easy and mess-free.
-Some of the modern flea collar products even last as long as 8 months, so you won’t have to remember to administer your dog’s flea treatment on a regular basis – a great plus for many busy families!
+Some of the modern flea collar products even last as long as eight months, so you won’t have to remember to administer your dog’s flea treatment on a regular basis – a great plus for many busy families!

 Flea collars also have some drawbacks.
-Because they rely on medication which spreads from the collar across your pet’s skin, they are not a good option for pets who swim or bathe frequently, as this will wash away the medication and shorten the life of the collar.
+Because they rely on medication that spreads from the collar across your pet’s skin, they are not a good option for pets who swim or bathe frequently, as this will wash away the medication and shorten the life of the collar.

 Be sure to check the manufacturer’s recommendations to find out how often your pet can safely be exposed to water while using the flea collar.
 Collars also pose a choking hazard if your pet chews the collar or becomes caught on anything, such as a branch while running outside.
-Look for collars with a built in breakaway system to help minimize this risk, or consider another flea treatment option for pets that spend a lot of time outdoors.
+Look for collars with a built-in breakaway system to help minimize this risk, or consider another flea treatment option for pets that spend a lot of time outdoors.

 Topical flea treatment for dogs